Yendis99/UCDavisCyberSec/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- Ansible automation allows you to create and repidly deploy your Virtual Machine with YAML playbook files.
+This is also a repeatable process that allows you to modify and re-configure as necessary.

-The playbook implements the following tasks:
+The elkinstall playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
+- logs in as remote user
-- ...
+- apt installs docker
-- ...
+- apt installs pip3
+- pip installs Docker python
+- increases the VM memory to 262144
+- set the public ports
+- sets and enables the docker service on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.